Srinivas-Rao-Uchicago/Sentiment-Analysis-/README.md

 Identify the key reasons for the declining population by extracting meaningful insights from unstructured text The news articles are related to either Chicago and / or Illinois.
+The data set is pulled by scraping news articles related to Chicago and IL .